Syndica/sig/src/gossip/readme.md

 - `pull_response.zig`: logic for sending pull *responses* (/handling incoming pull requests)
 - `crds_shards.zig`: datastructure which stores gossip data hashes for quick lookup - used in `crds_table` and constructing pull responses

-## Technical Explainer

-- there are a few main components in solana's gossip protocol
-    - this includes communication protocols for sharing data
-    - and data structures for storing and retrieving data
-- this post will explain key implementation details of solana's gossip protocol
-- well use the Sig code as our main reference but also reference the solana-labs rust client sometimes too
-- we use many of the same variable and structure naming as the labs client
-- this post builds off of the technical portion of the [Sig anouncement post](https://blog.syndica.io/introducing-sig-by-syndica-an-rps-focused-solana-validator-client-written-in-zig/#sigs-first-component-gossip-protocol)

-### Gossip Data Structures: CrdsTable

-- gossip data is stored in a Conflict-free Replicated Data Store (CRDS)

-### Gossip Data Types
+## Datatypes and Datastructures

-- data that is propogated throughout gossip is refered to as a `CrdsData` and a `CrdsValue`
+- data types which we track are defined in `crds.zig` which include `CrdsData` and `CrdsValue`
     - a `CrdsData` is an enum over the possible gossip data types
-    - a `CrdsValue` contains a `CrdsData` struct and a signature of the `CrdsData`
+    - a `CrdsValue` contains a `CrdsData` struct and a signature of the `CrdsData` - these are propogated on the network and their signature is verified before processing their data.

-- there are many `CrdsData` types used throughout the codebase but the few were interested in right now include:
+- there are many `CrdsData` types used throughout the codebase, but ones of particular importance include:
     - `ContactInfo`/`LegacyContactInfo`: which includes node specific information such as the nodes public key and socket addresses for specific validator tasks (including gossip, tvu, tpu, repair, ...).
 This structure is critical for discovering the rest of the network.
     - `Vote`: which includes a validators signature that a specific block is valid.
 Note, this data is slowly being phased out of the gossip protocol because its not required and takes up a lot of network bandwidth.
     - `EpochSlots`: ??